 Having your say to the government

-Criminal justice organisations are set up and regulated by the government, and are the responsibility of particular government departments and their ministers, elected by you.
+Criminal justice organisations, including Police Scotland and COPFS, are set up and regulated by the government, and are the responsibility of particular government departments and their ministers.

 If you feel your concerns have not been answered by a criminal justice organisation and you wish to raise your concerns with the government, you have a right to do this.